-Hi, I’m Esme Rose Marsh…I am a writer and artist currently living in Nottinghamshire, England.
+Hi, I’m Esme Rose Marsh…I am an artist, designer and writer!

 With my first press pass at 17, I grew up on the side of the catwalk interviewing designers and reporting at London Fashion Week for my now-defunct blog, louisvuittononthehook.
 By the time I was 18 I was named by the British Fashion Council as one of the top ten fashion bloggers of the season for my writing on Orla Kiely’s Autumn/Winter 15 collection.

 Studying Fashion Journalism seemed like the natural next step and after graduating from the University for the Creative Arts in 2017, I jumped straight into a position as a Graduate Teaching Assistant on the BA (Hons) Fashion Journalism course in which I had just graduated.